KerstenDoering/PubMedPortable/documentation/wiki.rst

     - "python search_title.py" shows that only a few lines of code are required to search only publication titles.
 This can be important as searching especially in publication titles puts more emphasis on the queried synonyms.

         - While "RunXapian.py" searches only the exact phrase "pancreatic cancer", "search_title.py" searches for the stem "pancreat" and also finds the word "pancreatitis".

+    - The search terms in the scripts described in this subsection are hard-coded and have to be changed manually by the user.

         - It generates "Xapian_query_results.html" which shows the first 1000 of 18085 titles.
 Like this, many associated words are shown, e.g. "pancreatic ductal adenocarcinoma", "pancreatic juice", or "pancreatic diseases".